Germany worried about potential for crisis in US election | DW | 04.11.2020

-German Defense Minister Annegrette Kramp-Karrenbauer said the US election was undergoing a "battle over the legitimacy of the result."
+German Defense Minister Annegret Kramp-Karrenbauer said the US election was undergoing a "battle over the legitimacy of the result."
 Finance Minister Olaf Scholz said it was important for every vote to be counted.

-German government officials signaled the country's worry on Wednesday about the instability of the US election.
+German government officials signaled the country's anxiety on Wednesday about the instability of the US election.

-Defense Minister Annegret Kramp-Karrenbauer warned that the US faced a "very explosive situation" and a possible crisis, following comments by President Donald Trump where he said he had won the election.
+Defense Minister Annegret Kramp-Karrenbauer warned that the US faced a "very explosive situation" and a possible crisis, following comments in which President Donald Trump implied that had won the election.

 Read more: US election live updates: America waits on Trump vs. Biden